TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

 \subsection{Evaluation Task Categories}

-The landscape of table QA benchmarks has significantly evolved over the years, with various benchmarks emphasizing distinct tasks.
-Early benchmarks predominantly focused on straightforward tasks such as table lookup and aggregation.
-These tasks required language models to extract values or compute simple summaries directly from tabular data~\cite{wikitablequestion,openwikitable}.
-As research in this area has progressed, however, the complexity of tasks in datasets has increased.
-Recent benchmarks have begun to incorporate tasks that require numerical reasoning, demanding computational abilities from language models.
-These tasks include performing arithmetic operations and understanding numerical relationships, which add a layer of complexity and sophistication to the benchmarks~\cite{finqa,multihiertt}.
-This evolution reflects the growing capabilities of language models and the increasing sophistication of the queries they are expected to handle.
+The landscape of table QA benchmarks has evolved substantially over time, reflecting increasingly sophisticated LLM capabilities.
+Early benchmarks emphasized relatively straightforward tasks, primarily involving direct table lookups and aggregations, which required extracting values or computing basic summaries from tabular data~\cite{wikitablequestion,openwikitable}.
+As research advanced, benchmarks began to incorporate more intricate tasks demanding numerical reasoning, such as arithmetic operations and understanding numerical relationships, thereby elevating task complexity and sophistication~\cite{finqa,multihiertt}.

-Despite notable advancements, most existing datasets are constructed around single short-context tables that primarily aim to deepen the level of reasoning within a constrained context.
-For instance, these datasets frequently encompass tasks that require performing multiple steps of arithmetic operations such as addition, subtraction, multiplication, or division~\cite{finqa,multihiertt}.
-However, they often do not reflect the complexities and challenges associated with long-context, multi-table scenarios.
-To bridge this gap, our benchmark has been strategically designed not merely to increase the depth of reasoning arbitrarily but to focus on three carefully delineated categories that align with distinct levels of difficulty: \textit{lookup}, \textit{aggregation}, and \textit{complex calculation}.
-This structured approach allows us to assess the models' capabilities more comprehensively, covering a broader range of table QA complexities and scenarios.
-Each category encompasses specific subcategories, which are systematically illustrated in Figure \ref{fig:formation} and enumerated below:
+Despite these advancements, most current datasets are limited to short-context, single-table scenarios, focusing heavily on analysis within constrained contexts.
+While they frequently include multi-step arithmetic tasks like addition, subtraction, multiplication, or division~\cite{finqa,multihiertt}, they rarely capture the complexities inherent in long-context, multi-table situations.
+To address this limitation, our benchmark is explicitly structured around three carefully defined categories—\textit{lookup}, \textit{aggregation}, and \textit{complex calculation}—corresponding to distinct levels of difficulty.
+This categorization enables a comprehensive assessment across various table QA complexities and scenarios.

+{Let the database be given as $\mathcal{D=(R, E)}$ .
+We use standard relational algebra $\sigma, \pi, \bowtie, \gamma$ for selection, projection, natural join, and group-by aggregation; $\text{COUNT, SUM}$ for standard aggregates; and $\text{COR}$ for the correlation between 2 numeric selected columns.
+Given a condition $\Theta$ and a set of attributes $A$, let $\bowtie (A,\Theta)$ denote the minimal join closure that contains all attributes required by $\Theta$ and the output.
+The formal definitions of each subcategory are as follows:}